Plain Films / Fluoroscopy - Dr. Harfouch - 12 weeks

 In addition to interpreting all pediatric studies performed in the hospital, the resident will gain experience in performing fluoroscopy studies (barium enema, small-bowel series, VCUG, cystograms) as well as ultrasound studies (spine, cerebral, hips).
 Residents participate in interdisciplinary rounds with the pediatric department to review NICU and floor patient studies daily.

-Musculoskeletal Imaging - Dr. Hanna - 12 weeks
+Musculoskeletal Imaging - Dr. Lin - 12 weeks

 First year residents will focus on interpreting plain radiographs in the emergency and outpatient setting.
 More senior residents focus on CT and MR imaging and procedures such as arthrograms and joint injections, primarily in the outpatient setting.

-Interventional Radiology - Dr. Ahmad - 12 weeks
+Interventional Radiology - Dr. Gallo - 12 weeks

 This busy department performs numerous interventional procedures, including mesenteric angiograms, renal angiograms, radio- and chemo-embolizations, uterine artery embolizations, TIPS, nephrostomy and ureteral stent placement, lower extremity angiograms, venograms, chemotherapy/dialysis catheter, PICC placements, and CT guided biopsies and drainages.